“I will never ever homeschool!”

 But first, here are NOT some of the reasons we are homeschooling…

 - Common Core.
 I don’t mind common core (gasp).
 I’m not saying I love it, but I don’t think it’s the end of the world.
 I also think it wasn’t presented well to the schools.
 They should have rolled it out from the bottom up – kindergarten and first grade, then adding a grade (or two) a year.
-Then kids would work their way up.
+Then kids would work their way up with the new learning style.
 AND this Holocaust assignment was beyond offensive.
 I get the idea behind it, but how about a different event – the space landing would have been more appropriate.
 Anything would have been.

 - I missed my kids.
 I adore my kids, but I didn’t miss them while they were at school.